 Although blockchain does have a lot of problems, this is not enough to reduce the popularity of this technology.

 Banks, exchange platforms, investment funds and insurance companies are already being created on the basis of the blockchain.
 Cryptocurrencies are increasingly accepted by sellers as a means of payment, sometimes even more willingly than dollars, euros or pounds.
 Even stock traders are actively working with cryptocurrencies today.

 It indicates that the future lies behind the blockchain development companies that create distributed registry technology.
 It is simply impossible to avoid this new technology if you do not want to “stay overboard”.

 In addition, the technology allows you to apply the function of intelligent production management through the use of robots, which will allow you to regulate the processes of accounting, order formation, marketing, sales and logistics.

 It will also be possible to automatically determine the need for a particular product in any part of the world.

-The main concept of such projects is the creation of a network of farms, factories, factories, restaurants connected to each other and with the consumer on the basis of blockchain technology.
-It is assumed that farms will grow raw materials, avoiding contact with intermediaries, and factories and factories will process these raw materials.
+The main concept of such projects is the creation of a network of farms, factories, restaurants connected to each other and with the consumer on the basis of blockchain technology.
+It is assumed that farms will grow raw materials, avoiding contact with intermediaries, and factories will process these raw materials.
 Restaurants and consumers, again, without the participation of intermediaries, will buy it from the original manufacturer.

 Experts’ opinions were divided.
 Some of them believe that a new, more advanced technology will soon replace the blockchain for the benefit of all mankind.